Two US soldiers killed in Afghanistan: NATO - Journal du Cameroun

-Two US military personnel were killed on Wednesday in Afghanistan, NATO announced, as talks between the US and the Taliban are set to resume in Qatar, with Washington seeking a way out of America’s longest war.
+Two US military personnel were killed Wednesday in Afghanistan, NATO announced, as potentially decisive talks between the US and the Taliban on the future of the war-wracked country are set to resume in Qatar.

 The identity of the two service members “killed in action” was not released, pending notification of their next of kin, Resolute Support, the US-led NATO mission in Afghanistan, said in a statement.

-The deaths bring to at least 14 the number of members of the US military to be killed in action in Afghanistan this year.
+The deaths bring to at least 14 the number of members of the US military to be killed in action in Afghanistan this year, just as Washington is seeking a way out of its longest war.

 Zalmay Khalilzad, the top US negotiator on Afghanistan, has headed to Doha and says he is ready to conclude peace talks with the Taliban.

+Khalilzad concluded the eighth round of talks with the Taliban last week, and sounded optimistic when he tweeted that he hoped that 2019 would be the final year that Afghanistan is at war.

+The conflict began nearly 18 years ago in the wake of the September 11 attacks on US soil, when a US-led coalition invaded to oust the Taliban, who were in power in Afghanistan.

-After that, the veteran diplomat will need to lay the groundwork for peace talks between the Taliban and the Afghan government, which would come after any deal with Washington.
+After the Doha talks, the veteran diplomat will need to lay the groundwork for peace talks between the Taliban and the Afghan government, which would come after any deal with Washington.

-The State Department said earlier this week that Khalilzad will head to Afghanistan after Doha to work on setting up those subsequent talks.
+The State Department said earlier this week that Khalilzad will head to Afghanistan after his meetings in Qatar to work on setting up those subsequent talks.

 US President Donald Trump, a vocal critic of the Afghan war before he was elected in 2016, said US forces have been stuck there acting like a “police force.”